-3.1 Using Ladybug SDK
+4.1 Using Ladybug SDK

-The user can monitor or control features of the camera through Ladybug API examples provided in the Ladybug SDK, or through the LadybugCap Program.
+The user can monitor or control features of the camera through Ladybug API examples provided in the Ladybug SDK, or through the LadybugCap and LadybugRecorder applications.

-3.1.1 Custom Applications Built with the Ladybug API
+4.1.1 Custom Applications Built with the Ladybug API

-The Ladybug SDK includes a full Application Programming Interface that allows you to create custom applications to control FLIR Spherical Products.
+The Ladybug SDK includes a full Application Programming Interface that allows you to create custom applications to control Teledyne Spherical Products.
 Included with the SDK are a number of source code examples to help programmers get started.

 Ladybug API examples are in C++language and are also provided in a precompiled state.
-Two examples are provided in C# as well as C++.
+Several examples are provided in C# as well as C++.
 For more information, see Ladybug API Examples.